AlexandrosAvdis/altairTest/README.md

    1. Assign roles ```Compute Image User``` and ```Compute Admin```.
 See NavOps documentation for more details.
    2. Create a JSON key for the service account.
    3. Download the JSON key into the folder containing the present scripts.
-5. Follow the comments at the top of ```navops-mgmt/create-firewall-rules.sh``` to log into the service account created above, using the downloaded JSON key.
+5. Use the gcloud CLI to log into the service account created above, using the downloaded JSON key.
+   1. On Google Cloud Console inspect the Dashboard of the ```navops-project``` and make a note of the ID.
+   2. Run ```gcloud config set account navops-service-account@navops-project-<project id>.iam.gserviceaccount.com``` in a terminal, where ```<project id>``` was noted in step 5.i above.
+   3. Run ```gcloud auth login``` in a terminal, and complete the authentication in the browser window when prompted.
+   4. Run ```gcloud auth list``` in a terminal to list the authetication details and verify you are logged into the project.
 6. Enable Compute Engine API in the Google Cloud Platform for ```navops-project```.
 7. Create the necessary firewall rules.
    1. Run script ```navops-mgmt/create-firewall-rules.sh```.